Frequently Asked Questions about IELOL

 Yes, all participants receive an IELOL Certificate of Completion suitable for framing.
 The certificate is distributed at the completion of the pre-conference workshop at the OLC Accelerate Conference.

-Participants will also receive a digital program badge* for successfully completing all required parts of the program (requirements include the virtual pre-immersion activities, attendance at the immersion, completion of the post-immersion project, and either attendance at the master class or a virtual update of the project).
+Participants will also receive a digital program badge* for successfully completing all required parts of the program (requirements include full participation AND attendance during the virtual pre-immersion activities, attendance at the immersion, completion of the post-immersion project, and attendance at the master class).

 *Please note that digital badges cannot be retroactively issued for IELOL years prior to the 2019 program.